NURAMP Classroom Workshop Series

 NURAMP e-Learning Library

-NURAMP (Research Administration Management Program) is a comprehensive education program offered by UNL’s Office of Research, bringing together existing and new instructional components to meet the research administration needs of faculty, staff, post docs and graduate students.
-NURAMP’s mission is to ensure that important research at UNL continues to move forward, in compliance with funding requirements and in support of the principles of institutional integrity and credibility.
-NURAMP provides the UNL research community with an improved understanding of research regulations, policies and procedures, as well as access to vital resources and contacts for further assistance in managing research projects and programs.
-All NURAMP educational activities and resources are available for any university employees or students engaged in research and creative activity, as well as administrative staff who support research at the program, department or college levels in planning, managing and/or administering grant-funded or sponsored projects.
-For more information about NURAMP, contact Megan McMasters, at 402.472.0030 or firstname.lastname@example.org.
+NURAMP (Research Administration Management Program) is a comprehensive education program offered by the Office of Research and Economic Development, bringing together existing and new instructional components to meet the research administration needs of faculty, staff, postdoctoral associates and graduate students.
+NURAMP’s mission is to ensure that important research at Nebraska continues to move forward, in compliance with funding requirements and in support of the principles of institutional integrity and credibility.
+NURAMP provides the university’s research community with an improved understanding of research regulations, policies and procedures, as well as access to vital resources and contacts for further assistance in managing research projects and programs.
+All NURAMP educational activities and resources are available to any university employee or student engaged in research and creative activity, as well as administrative staff who support research at the program, department or college level by planning, managing and/or administering grant-funded or sponsored projects.
+For more information about NURAMP, contact Megan McMasters at 402.472.0030 or email@example.com.